pyiron/development_ideas/database.md

    - What nodes did a specific user add and what connections did they make?

 ## Interface
+We do not expose any backend related stuff, e.g. tables.
+This way we can for example switch between `postgresql` and `neo4j` if we want to.
-CRUD for nodes:
+`CRUD` for nodes:
- - CREATE
+ - `CREATE`
- - READ
+ - `READ`
- - UPDATE, do we want to have this?
+ - `UPDATE`, do we want to have this?
 Depending on the change might invalidate following nodes.
- - REMOVE, we cannot really allow this as it most probably breaks a lot of graphs
+ - `REMOVE`, we cannot really allow this as it most probably breaks a lot of graphs

 ## What features are required for this?
  - input and output needs to be serizable (Storage spec?)